lokapal-xyz/education/content/howtodao/02-dao-administration/Access-Control-and-Admin-Roles/Administrative-Permissions.md

 A DAO’s security heavily depends on who controls administrative permissions.
 By implementing robust assignment, monitoring, and revocation mechanisms, DAOs can prevent governance exploits, insider risks, and operational failures.

-A transparent and well-audited permission system ensures that only trusted participants hold critical administrative roles, safeguarding the integrity of the DAO.